Panel 1

 Intensity relative to population and GDP, for both pkm and vkm.

-This trend is not aligned with the development and promotion objectives of intermodal shift outlined in the latest national planning tools, which forecast a further increase in the share of mobility needs covered by public/shared transport.
+However, this trend is not consistent with the objectives of development and promotion of intermodal modal shift outlined in the most recent national planning instruments, which envisage a progressive increase in the share of mobility demand satisfied by public and shared transport.

 Table 1: Inland Passenger Traffic in Italy, by Mode of Transport